philipf/rate-my-kb/docs/prompt_plan.md

 4. Parse an exclusion file (`quality_exclude_links.md`) to extract Obsidian links (formatted as `[[link-to-page]]`) and skip files that are already flagged.

 Include unit tests for each of these functionalities.
 End the prompt by ensuring that the scanner module outputs a list of file objects along with their pre-check statuses, ready for further processing.

+Refer to todo.md and make sure thiss step has been validated and update it  doc as the final step.
 ```

 ---